cgratie/pylife/README.md

 ## How to try new things

 You can edit the configuration files to change the board size, the colors, or even the rules of the game.
-Most of that is traightforward, but I'll post more detailed instructions soon.
+Most of that is straightforward, but I'll post more detailed instructions soon.